 Even more radically, the Knights supported cooperatively-run workshops—a forerunner of today’s employee-owned companies—as well as cooperative stores.

 The Knights also opened up their organization to Black workers, and Black people eventually formed the majority of Knights membership in the South, according to Charles Postel’s book Equality: An American Dilemma, 1866-1896.

 Attacks on Chinese Workers

 But not every position that the organization took was progressive.
-The Knights saw immigrants as competition that employers would use to keep down their wages.
+The Knights saw asian immigrants as competition that employers would use to keep down their wages.
 They supported the Chinese Exclusion Act of 1882 and the Alien Contract Labor Law of 1885, which barred companies from bringing unskilled laborers into the United States to work under contract.

 Even after the laws were passed, the Knights’ members weren’t satisfied.
 In the Pacific Northwest, they attacked Chinese laborers and even burned down the barracks where Chinese coal miners lived.

 In 1886, the Knights suffered a couple of serious setbacks that started their decline.
 In March, the Knights mounted a second strike against Gould’s Southwest railroad system in Texas, led by former machinist named Martin Irons.
 The Great Southwest Strike, as it became known, soon spread to other states, and led to violent clashes between strikers and police.
 This time, though, Gould hung tough, and after public opinion started to shift against the Knights, they were forced to give up the strike in May.

 In the end, the strikers got none of what they wanted, and many were blacklisted by Gould’s railroad as well, according to Postel.
 “Across Gould’s railroad empire, the Knights of Labor was effectively destroyed as an organization,” he wrote.